syncfusion-content/fileformat-docs/File-Formats/DocIO/working-with-mail-merge.md

 **For example:** The merge field name should be like “Image:Photo” (<<Image:MergeFieldName>>)

-You can **create Word document template programmatically** by adding merge fields in the Word document using Essential DocIO.
+You can **create Word document template programmatically** by adding merge fields to the Word document using Essential DocIO.

-The following code example shows how to create merge field in the Word document.
+The following code example shows how to create a merge field in the Word document.

 {% tabs %}